Area of Rhombus

 = 8 × 20

 Answer: Area of the rhombus = 160 yards2

-Example 2: The side of a rhombus measures 5 inches, while the length of its one diagonal is 8 in.
+Example 2: The sides of a rhombus ABCD measure 5 inches, while the length of its one diagonal AC is 8 in.
 Calculate its area.

 Area = (AC × BD)/2 sq inches